 Sometimes you are not dealing with cross comb i.e. comb that crosses between two frames.
-Instead, just have comb in strange places.
+Instead, you simply have comb in strange places.
 This is a called burr comb.
 Again, this is not a problem for the bees but can create frustration for the beekeeper.

 Like cross comb, keep things neat and tidy and clean up burr comb early, rather than let it develop.
 Here’s a short video illustrating how simple this can be.

 Although not directly associated with cross comb, we have a quick point to make about fragile comb.
-One area where foundationless frames can create a challenge is in terms of the fragility of the comb the bees build.
+Foundationless frames can create a real challenge, in terms of the fragility of the comb the bees build.

 With frames that have man-made plastic foundation, perhaps covered in beeswax, there is a certain rigidity to the foundation.
 However, when bees build their own comb, on a foundationless frame, the wax can be extremely fragile.
 This is a common and significant problem for new beekeepers not versed in how to handle a foundationless frame.

-Over time the comb will stiffen, but early on it is extremely easy to hold the frame at the wrong angle and have all that hard earned comb - and the contents - come crashing down.
-It's a very sad moment, especially if you realize how much effort the bees have put into creating this masterpiece.
+Over time the comb will stiffen.
+But early on it is extremely easy to hold the frame at the wrong angle and have all that hard earned comb – and the contents – come crashing down.
+It’s a very sad moment, especially if you realize how much effort you bees have put into creating this masterpiece.